andersfugmann/amqp-client/README.md

 OCaml client library for amqp
 =============================

-The goal is to create a simple implementation for OCaml based on XML specification of rabbitmq version 0.9.1 extended.

-The library uses _core async_ or _lwt_ for threading model.

-The library can make use of rabbitmq specific features but the goal is to make use of these features optional.
+Amqp-client is a AMQP (AMQP 0-9-1) client library written in pure ocaml.
+The library implements AMQP spec 0-9-1 as well as as rabbitmq specific extensions.
+It supports both Core async and Lwt threading models.

+Amqp-client is tested extensivly against rabbitmq, but should work with any AMQP server.
-The library exposes low level protocol handling though Amqp_spec and Amqp_framing module.

-And high level interface though module Amqp.
+The library exposes low level protocol handling though ```Amqp_spec``` and ```Amqp_framing``` modules as well as a high level interface though module ```Amqp```.

 The high level interface exposes usage patterns such as
  * create queue
  * consume from a queue